crmpicco/aws-certifications/monitoring-logging-remediation.md

 * Disk
 * Status check

-CloudWatch agent - allows you to define your own metrics
+CloudWatch agent - allows you to define your own operation system-level metrics

 All EC2 instance send key performance and health metrics to CloudWatch